List of Friends and Joey characters: Only in season 8

-Dina Tribbiani

-Dina Tribbiani (Marla Sokoloff): Joey's youngest sister, who appeared in the episode "The One With Monica's Boots".
-She is considered the smartest and most well behaved of the Tribbiani children.
-She took the SATs and went to college for "both years", but still isn't terribly bright.
-At one point, she asks Rachel, "Do you ever worry that you'll be walking and your baby will just slip out?"
-When Dina discovered she was pregnant, she went to Rachel first because Rachel herself is unmarried and pregnant at the time and is asking her to help her tell Joey.
-Dina says that Joey is her favorite guy in the world and that she was more scared to tell him that she was pregnant than anyone else.
-She got pregnant by her boyfriend, Bobby Corso.
-Although not mentioned by name, the character of Dina Tribbiani also appeared in the episode "The One Where Chandler Can't Remember Which Sister".

-Bobby

-Bobby (Marc Rose): Dina Tribbiani's boyfriend and her unborn child's father.

-Dr. Long

-Dr. Long (Amanda Carlin): Rachel's obstetrician, who appears in five episodes of season 8.
-She delivers the baby in "The One Where Rachel Has a Baby" after Rachel's extremely long labor.

 Eric

 Eric (Sean Penn): Ursula Buffay's boyfriend, whom she brings to Monica's Halloween party in "The One with the Halloween Party" (airdate November 1, 2001; season 8, No. 6).
 Phoebe is attracted to him but learns that Ursula has lied about herself in order to marry him, and so promptly warns him about Ursula's lies.
-He dumps her and in "The One with the Stain" and tries to get together with Phoebe, but cannot stand to look at her as she reminds him of her sister.
+He dumps her and in "The One with the Stain" he tries to get together with Phoebe, but cannot stand to look at her as she reminds him of her sister.
 Phoebe is able to convince him to see past that, and after she leaves for a massage client after their make-out session, she comes back only to find that Eric had sex with Ursula thinking she was Phoebe.
 They awkwardly decide that it is too weird to pursue things any further.
 Penn got the role after he made several visits to the Friends set with his children, who were fans of the show.